-The role of a LC member is largely a thinking and questioning role; they are not charged with the operational issues in managing a school day-to-day but are required to oversee its long term development in conjunction with the trust.
-LCs rely on a variety of experiences and perspectives.
+The role of a local committee member is largely a thinking and questioning role; they must not become involved with the operational issues in managing a school day-to-day but are required to oversee its long term development in conjunction with the trust.
+Local committees rely on a variety of experiences and perspectives.
 No specific prior knowledge is required and the trust seeks volunteers with a range of skills and backgrounds.
 Training and support are available for new and existing members and is free of charge.